How To Fix It

 Can A UPS Catch Fire?

-What Can Cause A UPS To Catch Fire?
+What Can Cause a UPS to Catch Fire or Smell Burning?

 What it is: Earlier, you read that electrical faults can trigger a chain reaction causing a UPS to catch fire.
 Well, one of those electrical faults is a short circuit.